wenley/PitchPleaseSF/README.md

 ## How to use

-This repository supports one main action: Generating a set of files for ear training.
+This repository supports two main actions:
+1. Generating a set of files for ear training.
+2. Generating learning tracks from a full score

+#### Ear Training
 ```
 rake make_interval_test
 ```